Park Hall Hotel shuts down with staff told to reapply for their jobs and new owners planning to house asylum seekers

 "Understandably, if some guests are not happy they can cancel their event and claim a refund according to the owner."

-Staff said they were only told of the closure last night (Sunday, February 6) after a text message from management.
+Staff said they were only made aware of the imminent closure last night (Sunday, February 6) after a text message from management.

+They have been told they might be able to reapply for their jobs in the weeks to come, but it is not clear in what capacity they would be employed at the hotel whilst it is occupied by those seeking asylum.

 The message, seen by the Post, told staff that the hotel would close today and that its new owners intend to reopen the venue as accommodation for refugees/asylum seekers.